gstavrinos/navigation_tools/README.md

 Then set a goal point (using rviz) and the script will calculate the distance of the path.

-For example for navfn the aboe command will be:
+For example for navfn the above command will be:

 python calculate_path_distance.py /move_base/NavfnROS/plan 0